 Section IV of the proposal sets forth the guidelines, evaluation criteria and basic work activities that Liberty will use to begin developing the detailed work plans that will guide audit work.
 They are preliminary; the first weeks of audit work will undoubtedly lead to amplification and change, as well as to added substantive detail and the RFP-required details about individual work assignments and schedules.
 Liberty appreciates the fact that the RFP to which this proposal responds anticipates detailed work plans to come later, after initial audit work.
-Nevertheless, given that our work planning constitutes a particular firm strength, should Staff desire to see examples of Liberty work planning from other engagements, Liberty is willing to discuss arrangements that will provide them for Staff examination in a manner that will preserve their confidentiality.
+Nevertheless, given that our work planning constitutes a particular firm strength, Staff may wish to consider Liberty's work plans recently prepared for the Consolidated Edison audit.

 Liberty welcomes the opportunity to undertake the exchanges with Staff that will lead to the creation of detailed work plans for this engagement.
 The New York Commission's Staff is a large and sophisticated one.
-Its particular strengths and capabilities make it important to assure that detailed audit work takes advantage of both the Staff's general background and experience, and its particular knowledge of CECONY management and operations.
-The fact that so much time has passed since the last use of consultants to assist with comprehensive management and operations audits makes it even more important to assure that the work plans that will guide audit work have the benefit of combining approaches that have over time applied to such engagements in New York, the insights that Liberty's team can bring from its recent and extensive experience with many Staffs, and the knowledge that Staff can bring about current circumstances and issues at CECONY.
+Its particular strengths and capabilities make it important to assure that detailed audit work takes advantage of both the Staff's general background and experience, and its particular knowledge of National Grid management and operations.
+The fact that so much time had passed before the reinstitution of consultants to assist with comprehensive management and operations audits makes it even more important to assure that the work plans that will guide audit work have the benefit of combining approaches that have over time applied to such engagements in New York, the insights that Liberty's team can bring from its recent and extensive experience with many Staffs, and the knowledge that Staff can bring about current circumstances and issues at National Grid.